No all-clear for flooding: dykes in need of repair

 After a "small phase of easing", the situation could become more critical again at the beginning of the year, warned Marc Schebel, Head of Flood Protection at the State Environment Agency LANUV.
 According to the information, the water levels are still high, many dykes are softened and the ground is saturated.

-In order to achieve "pre-discharge" before new rainfall, i.e. to create storage space, around 40 percent of the dams in NRW are currently releasing more water, as reported by expert Matthias Börger from the Ministry of the Environment.
+In order to achieve "pre-discharge" before new rainfall, i.e. to create storage space, many dams in NRW are currently releasing more water, as reported by expert Matthias Börger from the Ministry of the Environment.
 He does not see any danger of overloading at any of the facilities.

-A small part of Kleve on the Lower Rhine is still surrounded by water - and became an island a few days ago.
+A small district of Kleve on the Lower Rhine is still surrounded by water - and thus became an island a few days ago.
 A ferry boat ensures that the residents of Schenkenschanz can cross the Rhine.
 Employees of the aid organization organized the unusual flood shuttle service.

 On Friday, the water levels at the site dropped significantly.
 However, a THW employee told a dpa reporter that new rainfall was expected at the beginning of the week and then there would be an increased need for ferry boats.